MicrosoftDocs/dynamics-365-project-operations/articles/psa/psa-eol-faq.md

 ### For downstream workflows like estimating pricing or reporting time, is there any loss in functionality when choosing to schedule projects externally?

-For information about limitations of external scheduling, see [Functional limitations](../project-management/external-scheduling#functional-limitations).
+For information about limitations of external scheduling, see [Functional limitations](../project-management/external-scheduling#functional-limitations.md).
 Other than the limitations listed, all other downstream workflows work if the external scheduling engine updates follow the same data model as Project Operations.

 ### Can I switch existing projects from Project for the web scheduled to externally scheduled?

-This change in scheduling mode is not supported for projects already created in Project Operations.
+This change in scheduling mode isn't supported for projects already created in Project Operations.
 You can however choose to create new projects as externally scheduled.

 ### What about the Microsoft Project Add-in shipped by the Project Operations team?
 Can I use that for my projects?